 - Bring to a boil then reduce to a simmer.
 Simmer for 35 minutes until all the vegetables are nice and soft.
 Remove from the heat and allow to cool a little.

-- While your soup is simmering away its a good time to make your rouille.
-Grab your bench top blended, add the egg, egg yolk, mustard, chilli, garlic, saffron, pinch of salt and lemon juice, place on the lid and turn on to start blending.
-Slowly add the olive oil at a drizzle speed through the hole in the lid, your rouille should start to thicken as you add the oil.
-You want to create a mayonnaise consistency.
-Place in a sealed jar in the fridge, until ready to serve.
+- Slowly add the olive oil at a drizzle speed through the hole in the lid, your rouille should start to thicken as you add the oil, aim for a mayonnaise consistency.
+Then, place in a sealed jar in the fridge, until ready to serve.150 ml Olive oil

 - Pour the soup through a sieve, then place into a large clean pot.